meshtastic/firmware/docs/software/mqtt.md

 - This work should be independent of our current (semi-custom) LoRa transport, so that in the future we can swap out that transport if we wish (to QMesh or Reticulum?)
 - Our networks are (usually) very slow and low bandwidth, so the messaging must be very airtime efficient.

-## Long term goals
+## 1.3.
+Long term goals

 - Store and forward messaging should be supported, so apps can send messages that might be delivered to their destination in **hours** or **days** if a node/mesh was partitioned.

-## Security
+## 1.4.
+Security

 Mini-apps API can bind to particular channels.
 They will only see messages sent on that channel.

 During the 1.1 timeframe only one channel is supported per node, but eventually we will do things like "remote admin operations / channel settings etc..." are on the "Control" channel and only especially trusted users should have the keys to access that channel.

-This means that during 1.1 you should assume that **any** user you grant access to your mesh (if technically knowledgeable enough) could change network settings.
-So you should still think of your meshes as private tools for friends.
-FIXME - how would this work with remote mqtt?
+See "Named Attribute API" section for special access control to prevent remote access to device settings.

-## Efficient MQTT
+## 1.5.
+Efficient MQTT

 A gateway-device will contact the MQTT broker.
-For each operation it will use the meshtastic node ID as the MQTT "client ID".
+For each operation it will use the meshtastic "MESHID/NODEID" tuple as the MQTT "client ID".
+MESHIDs will be (TBD somehow) tracked and authenticated out-of-band.

-### Topics
+### 1.5.1.
+Topics

-A sample [topic](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/) heirarchy for a complete functioning mesh:
+A sample [topic](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/) hierarchy for a complete functioning mesh:

 | Topic                                   | Description                                         |
 | --------------------------------------- | --------------------------------------------------- |